buttonsrtoys/mvvm_plus/README.md

 ## Listening to other widget's ViewModels

-The ViewModel `get` method retrieves ViewModels but does not listen for future changes.
+The ViewModel `get` method retrieves registered ViewModels but does not listen for future changes.
 For that, use `listenTo` from within your ViewModel:

     final text = listenTo<MyOtherWidgetViewModel>().someText;

-`listenTo` adds the `buildView` method as a listener to queue View to build every time the `notifyListeners` method of MyOtherWidgetViewModel is called.
+`listenTo` performs a one-time add of the `buildView` method as a listener that is called every time the `notifyListeners` method of MyOtherWidgetViewModel is called.
 If you want to do more than just queue a build, you can give `listenTo` a listener function:

     listenTo<MyWidgetViewModel>(listener: myListener);

 If you want to rebuild your View after your custom listener finishes, just call `buildView` within your listener:

-    @override
     void myListener() {
       // do some stuff
       buildView();